nassimlarbes/UFood-Restaurant-Discovery-and-Sharing-App-/README.md

 **(French version available above)**

-> This project was developed in Fall 2023 as part of the course **GLO-3102 – Web Application Development**, under the supervision of **Professor Vincent SÉGUIN**.
+> This project was developed in Winter 2024 as part of the course **GLO-3102 – Web Application Development**, under the supervision of **Professor Vincent SÉGUIN**.
 > The final grade awarded for this project was **96%**.

 ## Description